Eoin Ó Broin: Political career

-In the 2016 general election, he topped the poll in the Dublin Mid-West constituency with 22.7% of the first preference votes, and was elected on the first count.
+In the 2016 general election, he topped the poll in Dublin Mid-West with 22.7% of the first preference votes, and was elected on the first count.
 Mark Ward was co-opted to fill Ó Broin's seat on South Dublin County Council.

-In May 2019, the election of Frances Fitzgerald TD as a Member of the European Parliament created a vacancy in the Dublin Mid-West constituency.
-At the resulting by-election in November 2019, Ó Broin managed the campaign of the Sinn Féin candidate Mark Ward.
+At the 2019 Dublin Mid-West by-election, held to fill a vacancy following Frances Fitzgerald's election as an MEP, Ó Broin managed the campaign of the Sinn Féin candidate Mark Ward.
 Wards's victory gave Sinn Féin two of the constituency's four seats.

-At the general election in February 2020, Ó Broin again topped the poll, with 26.1% of the first-preference votes.
+At the 2020 general election, Ó Broin again topped the poll, with 26.1% of the first-preference votes.
 He was again re-elected on the first count, and his transfers secured Mark Ward's re-election on the second count.

 As of 2021, Ó Broin is Sinn Féin's spokesperson on housing.
 In May 2019, he published a book entitled Home: Why Public Housing is the Answer which specifically addressed the issue of housing in Ireland.
 Home was generally well received by critics in Ireland, and became a surprise bestseller.
 Housing proved one of the key issues in the 2020 Irish general election and factored into Sinn Féin's significant gains in the voting.